quartznet/quartznet/docs/documentation/best-practices.md

 Some users expose Quartz's Scheduler functionality through an application user interface.
 This can be very useful, though it can also be extremely dangerous.

 Be sure you don't mistakenly allow users to define jobs of any type they wish, with whatever parameters they wish.
-For example, Quartz ships with a pre-made job **NativeJob**, which will execute any arbitrary native (operating system) system command that it is defined to.
+For example, Quartz.Jobs package ships with a pre-made job `NativeJo`, which will execute any arbitrary native (operating system) system command that it is defined to.
 Malicious users could use this to take control of, or destroy your system.

-Likewise other jobs such as SendEmailJob, and virtually any others could be used for malicious intent.
+Likewise other jobs such as `SendEmailJob`, and virtually any others could be used for malicious intent.

 Allowing users to define whatever job they want effectively opens your system to all sorts of vulnerabilities comparable/equivalent to Command Injection Attacks as defined by OWASP and MITRE.